About the customer matching process

 Google keeps track of the email addresses and phone numbers for Google accounts and the corresponding hashed strings for those email addresses or phone numbers.

-After you've uploaded your customer list of email addresses and/or phone numbers, Google Ads will compare each hashed string on your customer list with the hashed string or email address or phone number of Google accounts.
+After you've uploaded your customer list of email addresses and/or phone numbers, Google Ads will compare each hashed string on your customer list with the hashed string for email address or phone number of Google accounts.
 If there's a match, Google adds the corresponding Google account to your Customer Match audience (Customer list).

-Postal address matching
+Mailing address matching